-When HU determines that action should be taken that is inconsistent with the request of the complainant that a report remain confidential or that it not be acted upon, the complainant will be informed about the chosen course of action, which may include HU initiating a conduct proceeding against a respondent.
-In that event, HU will need to disclose the identity of the complainant to the respondent.
-If so, the complainant will be notified that HU intends to proceed with a conduct proceeding, but that the complainant is not required to participate in the proceeding or in any other actions undertaken by HU.
+If HU determines that action be taken inconsistent with the complainant's request that a report remain confidential or not be acted upon, the complainant will be informed.
+Action may include, but not be limited to, HU initiating a conduct proceeding against a respondent.
+In that event, HU will need to disclose the identity of the complainant to the respondent and the complainant will be notified that HU intends to proceed with a conduct proceeding.
+In such cases, the complainant is not required to participate in the proceeding or in any other actions undertaken by HU.

 In cases when the complainant chooses not to participate, HU may pursue conduct proceedings if it is possible to do so without the complainant's participation.
-Where a complainant declines to participate in a conduct proceeding, however, HU's ability to meaningfully investigate and respond to a report, including a subsequent disciplinary hearing, may be limited.
+However, when a complainant declines to participate in a conduct proceeding, HU's ability to meaningfully investigate and respond to a report, including a subsequent disciplinary hearing, may be limited.